Child Protection and Safeguarding Policy

 Action taken

-Teachers will fill out a concern form if they are worried about a child and this should then be passed onto the founder of The Study Pod (Sonal Sudra)
+Teachers will fill out a concern form if they are worried about a child and this should then be passed onto Sonal Sudra (designated senior person for child protection) of The Study Pod.

 Photo and video disclaimer

-1)We do not normally take any photographs or video clips.
-However, for the purpose of any social media posts; we will always seek written parental consent before posting.
+1)We do not normally take any photographs or video clips during lessons.
+However, for the purpose of any social media posts or website; we will always ask for consent before posting.
+When completing the registration process; parents will be asked for their consent.

-2)When online sessions take place, children will be able to see their tutor on screen as well as the other children in the group.
+2)When online sessions take place, pupils will be able to see their tutor on screen as well as the other pupils in the group.

-3)Group tutoring and 1 to 1 remote tutoring lessons will be delivered on Zoom.us and parents will be asked to sign a disclaimer consenting to their camera and microphone being enabled, so that tutor and pupil are both in view of each other as well as the rest of the class.
+3)Online group tutoring and 1 to 1 remote tutoring lessons will be delivered on Zoom.us, so that tutor and pupils are in view of each other.
 This will be for the purpose to deliver a quality first teaching experience.

 Teacher registration

-1) The Study Pod ensures that all teachers are fully registered and disclosed prior to working with children in online or in person tuition sessions.
+1) The Study Pod ensures that all teachers are fully registered and disclosed prior to working with children online.

 2) Parental and student personal details will be kept private and under the terms of the privacy policy by all teachers tutoring at The Study Pod.